flovan/headstart/README.md

+> **Disclaimer:** Very much WIP.
+V2 is depending on Gulp 4 (not released yet), as well as waiting for 2 PRs before this branch can even be tested on your machine.
+For now, patience is a virtue ;)

 # [Headstart](website-url), an automated front-end setup

 > Headstart is an all-in-one task runner that frees front-end developers of the little worries that come along with modern web development.
 If you ever wanted to use tools like [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/), but found the configuration too troublesome, you will probably like this pre-configured setup better.